 - Brooke Colberg grew up loving horses and started riding when she was 7, learning hunters at first, but then transitioned to more of an eventing style when she was 13.
 She has done therapeutic riding, attended summer camps, done internships and working student positions most of her life as well as trained an OTTB when she was 16-19.
-She attend Bridgewater College and is pursuing a minor in equine studies and a major in kinesiology.
+She attends Bridgewater College and is pursuing a minor in equine studies and a major in kinesiology.
 Due to a past injury she is taking an indefinite hiatus from riding but still loves working with horses and children from the ground.

 PLEASE NOTE: Those interested in therapeutic horseback riding mounted sessions for children can contact:

 - Lift Me Up (all weather indoor facilities): http://liftmeup.org/

 - Simple Changes Therapeutic Riding Center: simplechanges.org/